chapdel/fmc/docs/installation/as-a-standalone-app.md

 You can create a new Laravel application with Mailcoach preinstalled into using Composer.
 This application will also have authorization screens (login, password reset) and user management.

+## Getting a license

+In order to install Mailcoach, you'll need to [get a license](/docs/laravel-mailcoach/v4/general/getting-a-license) first.

 ### Creating the application

 You can create the application with Mailcoach pre-installed using this command